 Gaara stopped his thoughts when he heard the man speak, "My name, it's Sirius."
 He said clearly and concisely without any hesitation.
-Gaara couldn't help but wonder why he'd waited a week before revealing it.
+Gaara couldn't help but wonder why the man had waited a week before revealing it.
 "I'm a criminal on the run.
-I didn't want to tell you my name because I was feared you might have heard of it."
-It was funny how often his questions were answered without him asking the question out loud.
+I didn't want to tell you my name because I feared you might have heard of me."
+It was funny how often Gaara's questions were answered without him asking anything out loud.

 The red-head grimaced.
-He wasn't quite as happy with the new name as his saviour, who continued with his cooking oblivious to the coldest stare he would ever receive, or more correctly, his back.
-Nor did he or Gaara notice the faintest sign of a blush creep onto the boy's face.
+He wasn't quite as happy with the new name as his saviour, who continued with his cooking oblivious to the coldest stare he would ever receive, or more correctly, his back would receive.

 It was only a few days later and Gaara was able to walk unaided which was a massive relief to him.
-He hadn't done anything since he had arrived except the occasional trip to the bathroom and a shaky walk around the room to stave off muscular-dystrophy.
+He hadn't done anything since he had arrived except the occasional trip to the bathroom and a shaky walk around the room to stave off the worst of the muscular-dystrophy.
 Both of which had been painful but wholly necessary.

 "You want a wand, Lily?
 Are you a wizard?"
 He asked flabbergasted at his own naivety.
 "And here I thought you were just a muggle."
 He laughed as he walked over and sat down.

-Sirius would have happily lent his wand temporarily to the young 'wizard', but that was long gone.
-It had been snapped after he was arrested all those years ago like all convicts' wands were.
+Sirius would have happily lent his own wand to the young 'wizard', but that was long gone.
+It had been snapped when he was arrested all those years ago by an angry Auror convinced of his guilt, like everybody else.
 "Sorry, I don't have a wand anymore."